debuglevel/ansible-playbook-template/README.md

 python3.8 -m venv venv # ... if your default Python is too old (e.g. Ubuntu 18.04)
-source venv/bin/activate # Activate the virtual environment pip install --upgrade pip # Maybe update pip, as old versions may cause errors python -m pip install ansible # Works without "python3.8" as we're in a virtual environment now
+source venv/bin/activate # Activate the virtual environment pip install --upgrade pip # Maybe update pip, as old versions may cause errors pip install ansible # Works without "python3.8" as we're in a virtual environment now
 ```

 In WSL, it might be better to not create the virtual environment under `/mnt/c` as this is pretty slow.